jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 # Attributes

-Attributes can be defined above statements and are added to the element that the statement compiles into.
+Attributes can be defined above statements or parameters and are added to the element that the statement compiles into.
 For example, attributes defined above a function declaration will be added to the compiled NodeDef.
 ```
 @nodegroup "math"